Geodan/terrain/README.md

 $ docker run -v $(pwd):/data geodan/terraintiler
 ```

-Remmeber for tiling on Windows fully specify the volume path.
+Remember for tiling on Windows fully specify the volume path.

 A subfolder 'tiles' will be created containing  file layer json and a set of .terrain tiles in a directory per level (0-15).